Suspects arrested in Seattle-area robbery ring targeting the elderly

 Surveillance video from a rental car dealer in Woodinville captures Simona Paun and Ion Miclescu on March 30, 2026.

 Paun and Miclescu had allegedly been swapping out rental cars from a dealer in Woodinville, using them in different robberies across the region.
-Miclescu's cell phone records also placed him at the dealer, and later at the scene of the robbery in White Center, according to court documents.
+Miclescu's cell phone records also placed him at the car dealer, and later at the scene of the robbery in White Center, according to court documents.

 Paun is currently being held on $400,000 bail.
 She also had a fugitive from justice warrant for a nine-count indictment out of San Diego.